awslabs/kubeflow-manifests/website/content/en/docs/component-guides/kserve.md

 > Note: Kubeflow on AWS v1.4 uses [KFServing](https://www.kubeflow.org/docs/external-add-ons/kserve/kserve/#kfserving-is-now-kservehttpskservegithubiowebsite07blogarticles2021-09-27-kfserving-transition).
 The KFServing project is now called KServe.

+> Note: Kubeflow on AWS v1.6+ only includes KServe

 Read the [background]({{< ref "/docs/deployment/add-ons/load-balancer/guide.md#background" >}}) section of the Load Balancer installation guide to familiarize yourself with the requirements for creating an Application Load Balancer on AWS.

 ## Prerequisites